 In his later years, Mr. Washington admitted that if his Atlanta Exposition had been unsuccessful, it could have shattered the cause for Black advancement for years.
 Instead, the governor of Georgia ran across the room to shake BTW’s hand and offer congratulation.
 President Grover Cleveland mailed a letter of praise to BTW.
 The climate around the turn of the 20th Century was so tense that President Theodore Roosevelt was criticized for having lunch with Mr. Washington.
 It was even the topic of cruel newspaper cartoons.

 This presentation will examine the Atlanta Exposition Address, a talk that is a

 component of Washington’s autobiography, Up From Slavery.
 Then we’ll have an

 overview of “The Awakening of the Negro.”
 Our first reading is from “Black Race, Red Race,” reflections on Washington’s early career as the dorm supervisor of Native Americans at his alma mater, Hampton College.
-We will end with the article that significantly shaped my views on African-American history, “Keeping the Spotlight on Failure,” by Elizabeth Wright, and a chilling indictment of how many teach Black history to be little more than slavery, freedom, civil rights movement, and integration.
+We will end with the article that significantly shaped my views on African-American history, “Keeping the Spotlight on Failure,” by the late Elizabeth Wright, and a chilling indictment of how many teach Black history to be little more than slavery, freedom, civil rights movement, and integration.
 There were plenty of great economic and institutional success stories individual and group, before the civil right movement and desegregation.
-Wright and many like her are philosophical heirs to Booker T. Washington, and their work can be found at websites like Issues-Views.com and Booker Rising.com
+Philosophical heirs to Booker T. Washington can be found at websites like http://www.btwsociety.org and http://www.bookerrising.net.

 Excerpt from “Black Race and Red Race”—BTW